Migraine headaches can occur in pregnancy and might be harmless, very annoying or a sign of complications in the pregnancy.

 Left untreated, it can lead to preeclampsia, as mentioned above.
 Severe preeclampsia, also called HELLP Syndrome, could be another reason for migraines in pregnancy.

-Chronic migraines and pregnancy
+Chronic migraines during pregnancy

 Chronic migraines mean you’re having headaches on a regular, persistent basis.